Robust Model Checking with Imprecise Markov Reward Models: A Case Study on IPRCTL

-The reward $rew$ associated with each state represents the daily cost per patient sustained by the department.
+The reward $rew$ associated with each state represents the daily cost per patient.
 In a scale where one corresponds to one pound, we already assumed $rew(A)=100$, $rew(L)=50$, while the reward of $D$ is set to zero.
-Under these assumption, the corresponding MRM $(M,rew)$ is used to predict the expected annual cumulated cost of each department over the years.
-This is obtained from the initial numbers $k(A)$ and $k(L)$ of patients in acute care and long stay as follows:
+Under these assumption, the corresponding MRM $(M,rew)$ is used to predict the expected annual cumulated cost of each department.
+This is obtained from the initial numbers $k(A)$ and $k(L)$ of patients in acute care and long stay:

 This cost can be therefore computed separately for each department.
-An obvious sensitivity analysis with respect to the transition probabilities in Table \ref{tab:parameters} consists in considering the interval spanned by the extreme values of each one of these parameters and consequently define a credal transition matrix.
+A sensitivity analysis with respect to the transition probabilities in Table \ref{tab:parameters} consists in considering the interval spanned by the extreme values of each one of these parameters and consequently define a credal transition matrix.
 The corresponding IMRM can be used to compute the lower and upper cumulative costs for different values of $s$, to be eventually combined as in Equation \eqref{eq:combined_costs} with the aggregated numbers about the patients of the three departments.
-The result of this simulation is depicted in Figure \ref{fig:sa2} for a time horizon of 20 years.
+Figure \ref{fig:sa2} show the result for a horizon of 20 years.

 Finally, assume that departments are sustainable if and only if the total cumulative cost per patient until the patient is discharged or dies is less than or equal to a given threshold $r:= 15'000$ in a time horizon of one year.
 This corresponds to $E_{\leq 15'000} \{D\}$ in PRCTL and $\overline{E}_{\leq 15'000} \{D\}$ in IPRCTL.
 Following Equations \eqref{eq:exprewformula} and \eqref{eq:iecr} we can check this formula by computing the corresponding expected cumulative rewards, whose values for the different starting states are depicted in Table \ref{tab:exps}.